bitcometz/run_marvel/source/download.rst

    > /ALNAS01/software/MARVEL/

 And sorry, you cannot download the code file from the website.
-The survey package were in-house used and you can contact us to get the right to use it.
+The run_marvel package were in-house used and you can contact us to get the right to use it.
 Our way of contact can be found in the following content.